apify/apify-microsoft-power-automate-integration/README.md

 The repository includes GitHub Actions workflows for:

 1. **Validation**: Validates the connector files on every pull request
-2. **Deployment**: Deploys the connector to the development environment on merge to main branch
+2. **Todo: Deployment**: Deploys the connector to the development environment on merge to main branch

 ### Workflow Files

 - `.github/workflows/validate.yml`: Validates the connector files
-- `.github/workflows/deploy.yml`: Deploys the connector to the development environment
+- todo: `.github/workflows/deploy.yml`: Deploys the connector to the development environment

 ## Troubleshooting